robertjamison/robertjamison.github.io/_posts/2021-07-06-bye-privacy-hello-world.md

 ### Deleting My Personal Life

-> *"You can't tell people what to think, but you can damn well tell them what to think about"*
+> *"You can NEVER tell people what to think, but you can ALWAYS tell them what to think about"*
 >
 > One of my UNCG Professors, 2012